supabase/wrappers/supabase-wrappers/README.md

 Supabase Wrappers is a development framework for Postgres Foreign Data Wrappers ([FDW](https://wiki.postgresql.org/wiki/Foreign_data_wrappers)), written in Rust.
 Its goal is to make Postgres FDW development easier while keeping Rust language's modern capabilities, such as high performance, strong types, and safety.

-Supabase Wrappers is also a collection of FDWs built by [Supabase](https://www.supabase.com).
-We current support the following FDWs, with more are under development:

-- [HelloWorld](./wrappers/src/fdw/helloworld_fdw): A demo FDW to show how to develop a baisc FDW.
-- [BigQuery](./wrappers/src/fdw/bigquery_fdw): A FDW for [BigQuery](https://cloud.google.com/bigquery) which only supports async data scan at this moment.
-- [Clickhouse](./wrappers/src/fdw/clickhouse_fdw): A FDW for [ClickHouse](https://clickhouse.com/) which supports both async data scan and modify.
-- [Stripe](./wrappers/src/fdw/stripe_fdw): A FDW for [Stripe](https://stripe.com/) API.

 ## Features

 - Minimum interface and easy to implement.